Kashubians: Modern Kashubia

 Kashubia with Kashubian local names on ethnic territory in the twentieth century.

 Among larger cities, Gdynia (Gdiniô) contains the largest proportion of people declaring Kashubian origin.
 However, the biggest city of the Kashubia region is Gdańsk (Gduńsk), the capital of the Pomeranian Voivodeship.
 Between 80.3% and 93.9% of the people in towns such as Linia, Sierakowice, Szemud, Kartuzy, Chmielno, Żukowo, etc. are of Kashubian descent.

 The traditional occupations of the Kashubs have been agriculture and fishing.
 These have been joined by the service and hospitality industries, as well as agrotourism.
 The main organization that maintains the Kashubian identity is the Kashubian-Pomeranian Association.
 The recently formed "Odroda" is also dedicated to the renewal of Kashubian culture.

-The traditional capital has been disputed for a long time and includes Kartuzy (Kartuzë) among the seven contenders.
+The traditional capital has been disputed for a long time and includes Kartuzy (Kartuzë), Kościerzyna (Kòscérzëna) or Puck (Pùck) among the seven contenders.
 The biggest cities claiming to be the capital are: Gdańsk (Gduńsk), Wejherowo (Wejrowò), and Bytów (Bëtowò).